okfde/old.okfn.de/blog/_posts/2018/2018-02-22-1-week-openschufa.md

 layout: post
 card: true
 published: true
-title: "1 week openschufa - we crack the Schufa!"
+title: "One week of OpenSchufa - we crack the Schufa!"
 ---

-Last week we launched together with [AlgorithmWatch](https://algorithmwatch.org/de/) our newest project [OpenSCHUFA](http://openschufa.de).<br>
+Last week we launched our newest project [OpenSCHUFA](http://openschufa.de) together with [AlgorithmWatch](https://algorithmwatch.org/de/).<br>
-Inspired by [OKF Finland](http://www.okf.fi) and the [„mydata“](http://mydata.org) project, OpenSCHUFA is the first mydata project by OKFDE.
+Inspired by [OKF Finland](http://www.okf.fi) and the [„mydata“](http://mydata.org) project, OpenSCHUFA is the first mydata project by the Open Knowledge Foundation Germany.

-Over the last 7 days, the campaign generated Germany-wide media attention [(see press listing)](#media), and already over 8.000 individual Schufa data request (30.000 personal data requests in total).
+Over the last 7 days, the campaign generated Germany-wide media attention [(see press listing)](#media) and already over 8.000 individual Schufa data request (30.000 personal data requests in total).

-Congrats btw. to [selbstauskunft.net](http://selbstauskunft.net) for serving **1 million** personal data requests!
+Congrats to [selbstauskunft.net](http://selbstauskunft.net) for serving **1 million** personal data requests!

 ### Why we started OpenSCHUFA and why you should care about credit scoring